Posts from year 2022

 The perils of social media

 For the last decade, many seems have succumbed to the neural addiction of social media.
-Users are expected to be endlessly scrolling their feeds, or “doomscrolling” as it is often being referred to.
+People are endlessly scrolling their feeds, or “doomscrolling” as it is often being referred to these days.